dsteele66/MY-23/README.md

 React component hierarchy (if applicable)
 User stories
-As a customer, I want to shop from home for coffee beans, because it is convenient and easy.
-A user should be able to login in with their personal UserID and password.
+As a customer, I want to shop from anywhere for my shoes A user should be able to login in with their personal UserID and password.
 As a customer, I want to see details for specific shoes and details on their origin.
 As a customer, I want to be able to make purchases.